RigacciOrg/py-qmc5883l/README.md

 The magnetic declination changes depending on the place and upon time; there are some web services which give your current value.

+## Calibration

+TODO:
+Values returned by the magnetic sensor can be altered by several factors, like misalignment of sensor's axes, asimmetries in the sensor sensitivity, magnetic fields and magnetic (ferrous) metals in the proximity of the sensor.

+Into the [calibration directory](calibration/) there are some tools that can be used to perform a simple 2-D calibration using the Earth's magnetic field.
+This

 ## Documentation